CORONAVIRUS & DATA PROTECTION

 Our Lawful basis for Data Processing

-Under Article 6 of the new data protection legislation, we must only collect and process personal data if it satisfies certain lawful purposes.
+We will only collect and process personal data if it satisfies certain lawful purposes.
 Our lawful basis for processing personal data is:

 - To Satisfy the Performance of a Contract – our Tenancy Agreements permit us to collect process and share personal information relating to our residents to enable us to fulfil our requirements as a landlord under our Tenancy Agreements.
-For example, we share and process data alongside our repairs and maintenance subsidiary company to ensure your home is kept in a good state of repair.

 - Consent – if we require sensitive or special category data, or if we are using your personal information for a new purpose, we will always seek your explicit consent beforehand.
 This will be in the form of a tick-box that requires you to actively tick to agree to the data processing or requires a signature to confirm your consent.

 - In our Legitimate Interests – We can process personal data if it is genuinely in the interests of both Teign Housing and the Data Subject.
-For example, the use of CCTV surveillance in communal areas is in the interests of Teign Housing to protect our property and monitor anti-social behaviour.
-This is also in the best interest of our tenants to protect you from criminal activity.

 - Legal Purposes – Teign Housing can disclose personal data if it is required by law.
 For example, if requested by the Police, if it’s needed for Court proceedings, or to share data with government agencies or the DBS service.

 Most of our data is collected directly from you when signing up to a Teign Housing property.
 This data may be collated from your Devon Home Choice application and via your Pre-Tenancy Interview documentation.
 We may also collect your personal data from other external agencies such as the Local Authority or previous landlords.